magyarkuti/linear-algebra/docs/README.md

 for the Fall semester of 2024-2025.

-This is the Linear Algebra classes of Mathematics I -- ADIN001NABB.
+The Linear Algebra classes of Mathematics I -- ADIN001NABB.
 The Course Syllabus contains more detailed information, the most important part is as follows:

 ### Important information